jeellangalia/Jeelkumar_Langalia/README.md

-# Werkstudent Python Task by JEELKUMAR LANGALIA
+# Werkstudent Solved Python Task by JEELKUMAR LANGALIA
-Tools used : Git, GitHUB, VS Code
+Tools used: Git, GitHub, VS Code

-## Overview
+## Overview of the Task
 This project is part of the Werkstudent Python interview task.
-The goal is to process data from sample invoices by extracting specific details, generating an Excel file with two sheets, and creating a CSV file.
-Additionally, an executable file is provided to simplify the process.
+The objective is to process data from sample invoices by:

+Extracting specific details such as dates and amounts.
+Generating an Excel file with two sheets:
+Sheet 1: Contains raw extracted data.
+Sheet 2: Includes a summary pivot table.
+Creating a CSV file with the extracted data.
+Providing an executable file makes the program easy to run, even without installing Python.

 ## How It Works